DemetreJou/TeamRocket/documentation/roadmap.md

 - **“Leader-follower” Database Architecture:** Additional tweaks we can add to our database would be to implement a “leader-follower” database architecture to help stabilize the system.

 - **Kafka Queue:** We want to improve our overall system peak load hardening through implementing a kafka queue architecture.

+For each of our milestones, we will conduct a thorough checking to ensure we have reached the agreed-upon goals.
+We will conduct a variety of user testing, manual testing, as well as integration testing to ensure the goals have been reached and that they work well within the existing system.
+We will ask team members who did not work on a specific feature to conduct testing for that feature.